 Source: Kummu et al. (2021) as cited in Chapter 5, IPCC WGII Sixth Assessment Report

 The figure above (Section D) shows the land used for animal production that would fall outside the Safe Climatic Space under a high emissions scenario (in red).
 This includes South America, the Sahel and Sub-Saharan Africa, the Arabian Peninsula, India, South-East Asia and Northern Australia.
 These overlap with regions where most animal meat production currently takes place – for example in South America, Australia and East Asia.
-There are strong overlaps with the identified ‘at risk’ areas and the global centres of production for different protein types:
+There are strong overlaps between the identified ‘at risk’ areas and the global centres of production for different protein types:

 In spite of these findings, when negotiating what to include in the WGIII’s Summary for Policymakers, big beef producing countries like Argentina, South Africa and Brazil opposed including a reference to plant-based diets in the report, with a preference for promoting the adoption of ‘balanced diets’ as a demand side measure.